Triangle K

-Triangle K is a kosher certification agency under the leadership of Rabbi Aryeh R. Ralbag.
-It was founded by his late father, Rabbi Yehosef Ralbag.
-The hechsher is a letter K enclosed in an equilateral triangle.
+Triangle K is a kosher certification agency headed by Rabbi Aryeh R. Ralbag.
+It was founded by his father, Rabbi Yehosef Ralbag.
+The hechsher (symbol of kosher certification) is a letter K enclosed in an equilateral triangle.

 Supervision and certification

 They supervise a number of major brands, including Del Monte, Hebrew National, Ocean Spray, Sunsweet, Sunny Delight, SunChips and Wonder Bread.

-Minute Maid products used to be supervised by Triangle K. Since 2013, the Orthodox Union has been providing kosher certification for Minute Maid products instead.
+Minute Maid products used to be supervised by Triangle K. Since 2013 the Orthodox Union has been providing kosher certification for Minute Maid products instead.

-Many Orthodox Jews eat only glatt kosher.
-Triangle K continues to certify foods as kosher that are not glatt kosher.
-As a result, many Orthodox Jews will not eat meat that is certified by Triangle K.
+Many Orthodox Jews eat only meat that is glatt kosher.
+Triangle K certifies foods as kosher that are not glatt kosher.
+As a result, many Orthodox Jews will not eat meat & other items that are certified by Triangle K.

 K Meshulash

 The name K Meshulash is sometimes used in addition to the trademarked Triangle K name.
 Meshulash means triangle, triple, or tripled in Hebrew.

+Crown Heights Beis Din

+In 2025, the Crown Heights Beis Din, the central rabbinic court of the central Chabad community in Crown Heights, which runs Crown Heights Kashrus released a statement deeming Triangle K as not acceptable for the community.